RahulNewbie/screenshot_server/README.md

 This application will open two types of API endpoint for the user

-1. To get screenshot of a website url
+####1.
+To get screenshot of a website url, use the following command structure in browser

 http://localhost:5000/url/option